Are you concerned that your sales rep may not have reached out to a prospect or followed up with them?

 Having a well-defined sales workflow takes the guesswork out of your sales process.

-With an established sales cadence, your team will know exactly when to pick up the phone, who to call, when to send an email, or when to move onto the next lead.
+With an established sales cadence, your team will know exactly when to pick up the phone, whom to call, when to send an email, or when to move on to the next lead.

 For each touchpoint and interaction, create email templates and call scripts or set up general guidelines to further systemize your sales cadence to ensure your sales reps cover all the critical points.